mralinp/simple-python-snake/README.md

 simple-python-snake
 ======
 This is my first programming project, when i was a jounior studen at shiraz univesity (2015).
-I uploaded source code and some discriptions heres and, i hope this could help some people find what they need for their related school projects.
+I uploaded source code and some discriptions here and, i hope this could help some people find what they need for their related school projects.

+Maybe there exists some bugs in this project but, because this is just an example for begginers and its onle for educational porpuses.
+In our case here it doesn't matter having some bugs for experiencing a smooth gameplay, confortable UI or etc. The only thing that matters in here, is you can see how to get things working for elementary school projects.
+Anyway if you've seen any issues, you can tell me to fix them.

 ![menu image](https://github.com/mralinp/simple-python-snake/blob/master/img1.png)
 ![game environment](https://github.com/mralinp/simple-python-snake/blob/master/img2.png)